scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 .. class:: abstract

-   The notion of capturing each execution of a script and workflow and its associated meta-data is enormously appealing and should be at the heart of any attempt to make scientific simulations repeatable and reproducible.
+   The notion of capturing each execution of a script and workflow and its associated metadata is enormously appealing and should be at the heart of any attempt to make scientific simulations repeatable and reproducible.

-   Most of the work in the litterature focus on the reproducibility requirements and the tools to acquire those meta-data.
-Yet, it is a great need to support the discoverabiliy of the meta-data produced and also to investigate on the content of what a reproducible simulation execution context is.
+   Most of the work in the litterature focus on the reproducibility requirements and the tools to acquire those metadata.
+Yet, it is a great need to support the discoverabiliy of the metadata produced and also to investigate on the content of what a reproducible simulation execution context is.

    In this paper we propose our investigation results into defining a reproducibility assessable record and the cloud infrastructure to support it.
-A use case example with sumata and docker is provided.
+A use case example with sumatra and docker is provided.

 .. class:: keywords

-   meta-data, simulations, repeatable, reproducible, sumatra, cloud.
+   metadata, simulations, repeatable, reproducible, sumatra, cloud.

 Introduction
 ------------